Hyperhook/katas/README.md

 # Description
-Write <INSERT WORD HERE> that allows Durance to enchant his weapons.
+Create an application that allows Durance to enchant his weapons.

 For this version of the kata, only one enchantment is allowed.
 We might re-roll an existing enchantment but there is a 1/10 that we might lose all current enchantments on the weapon.